Assignment 3: Interactive Visualization

 Your graphic must include interactions that enable exploration.
 Possible techniques include panning, zooming, brushing, details-on-demand (e.g., tooltips), dynamic query filters, and selecting different measures to display.
 You are free to also consider highlights, annotations, or other narrative features intended to draw attention to particular items of interest and provide additional context.

 Implement your interactive graphic and deploy it to the web.
-We expect most students will use D3.js or Vega-Lite for this assignment; however, you are free to use other web-based libraries.
-Your graphic should not require customized server-side support; you should simply load data from a static data file or public web API.
+We expect most students will use D3.js or Vega-Lite/Altair for this assignment; however, you are free to use other web-based libraries.
+Your graphic should not require customized server-side support; you should simply load data from a static file or public web API.

-Your deployed webpage should also include a write-up with the following components:
+The README.md file in your CSE GitLab repository must include a write-up with the following components:

 - A rationale for your design decisions.
 How did you choose your particular visual encodings and interaction techniques?
 What alternatives did you consider and how did you arrive at your ultimate choices?